tireddy2/PQC_JOSE_COSE/draft-ietf-jose-pqc-kem.md

    *  L: length of the output key in bits and it would be set to match the length of the key required for the AEAD operation.

    *  S: the optional customization label.
-In this document this parameter is unused, that is it is the zero-length string "".
+In this document this parameter is unused, that is it is the string "COSE KDF".

 For all security levels of ML-KEM, KMAC256 is used.